 Project control is like the instrument panel that tells the pilot what is happening at any time, giving them the information necessary to decide if a change in course is needed.

 In project communications management, the project control function consists of dealing with potential changes in the communications requirements.
-The project communications management plan is not a static document, in fact, it is rare that projects proceed all the way through without changes to the communications requirements of their stakeholders.
+The project communications management plan is not a static document, in fact, it is rare that projects proceed all the way through to the end without changes to the communications requirements of their stakeholders.

 For that reason, project control involves monitoring the stakeholder communications and making the appropriate changes to the plan.